 Terroirs d’Afrique does this by providing local producers with the necessary support for production, meeting the highest standards, and promoting these locally-made products.

-We spoke to Edwige for one of our Rootencial Conversations episodes, you can listen here.
+We spoke to Edwige for one of our Rootencial Conversations episodes.
 And below are some of the main messages we took with us from the chat:

 1. Local production is as important as local consumption:

 Edwige found that many products on the shelves of her local supermarket in Kinshasa contained ingredients from Africa, but which had been processed and packaged overseas and then re-imported.
 Through helping African producers connect with local markets through the Terroirs d’Afrique trademark and packaging, she helps to boost local production and consumption of high-quality natural products.